 As well as having filter blockages in machinery, the farm was also finding that the fuel filters in its four storage tanks were becoming clogged with sludge caused by increased FAME content.
 This led to more frequent and time-consuming switching between tanks for supply plus costly regular filter changes.

 The storage instability of bio-blended red diesel also impacted the shelf life of the farm’s bulk fuel stocks.
 Diesel would break down in storage tanks after a lull in activity over winter, which meant the farm needed to dispose of the spoiled fuel and pay for a fresh delivery.

 The solution - A cleaner burning diesel alternative fuel

 After consultation with both farms and Certas Energy, Fram Farmers introduced FS Watts & Sons and Home Farm Nacton to Shell GTL Fuel.
-This cleaner-burning, FAME-free diesel alternative is exclusively supplied by Certas Energy in the UK and is able to tackle FAME-related issues at the source.
+This cleaner-burning, FAME-free diesel alternative is supplied by Certas Energy and is able to tackle FAME-related issues at the source.